locationtech-labs/geopyspark/docs/core_concepts.rst

 ``RasterRDD`` is one of the two wrapper classes in GeoPySpark and deals with untiled data.
 What does it mean for data to be untiled?
-It means that each element within the RDD has not been modified in such a way that would make it apart of a larger, overall layout.
+It means that each element within the RDD has not been modified in such a way that would make it a part of a larger, overall layout.
 For example, a distributed collection of rasters of a contiguous area could be derived from GeoTiffs of different sizes.
 This, in turn, could mean that there's a lack of uniformity when viewing the area as a whole.
 It is this, "raw" data that is stored within ``RasterRDD``.